firemark/battle-city-ai/README.md

 python -m battle_city.server [--ip IP] [--port PORT] [--hide-window]
 ```

-Note that `test_it.sh` script runs the server as well as both clients by default.
+Note that `run_game.sh` script runs the server as well as both clients by default.
 If you want to create your own configuration for running the game, use the command above
 in your own script.